Alfresco/docs-alfresco/process-automation/latest/develop/index.md

     * The environment the application is deployed in.
     * When the application should be updated with the new interface.

-### Customize Process and Task list columns
+### Customize process and task list columns

-By default the Process and Task list columns in the Digital Workspace are generic.
-The columns can be configured in the `process-services-cloud.extension.json` file of the [Process Services Cloud extension library](https://github.com/Alfresco/alfresco-apps/tree/develop/libs/content-ee/process-services-cloud-extension){:target="_blank"}.
+The Digital Workspace provides a default group of process and task list columns.
+The columns can be changed and configured in the `process-services-cloud.extension.json` file of the [Process Services Cloud extension library](https://github.com/Alfresco/alfresco-apps/tree/develop/libs/content-ee/process-services-cloud-extension){:target="_blank"}.

 Process list with default columns preset.